You-Lab-MIT/SSAI-3D/README.md

 ### Data Preparation

 - The required datasets can be downloaded from this [link](https://drive.google.com/drive/folders/19KhzBk-VbITqaTUqJYe6j4UGu8oleUC_?usp=drive_link).
-Once downloaded, please transfer them to the `./dataset` directory.
+Once downloaded, please unzip and transfer them to the `./dataset` directory.

 ### Model Checkpoints

-- Download the model checkpoints from this [link](https://drive.google.com/drive/folders/1bMJhmWZNUGmZzrsBTQkDy8JnxjP9iKKV?usp=drive_link) and relocate them to the `./experiments` folder.
+- Download the model checkpoints from this [link](https://drive.google.com/drive/folders/1bMJhmWZNUGmZzrsBTQkDy8JnxjP9iKKV?usp=drive_link) and unzip and transfer them to the `./experiments` folder.

 ### Model Inference